jupyter/jupyter-sphinx/doc/source/index.rst

   .. jupyter-execute::
       :code-below:

-      print('this output is above the code')
+      print('this code is below the output')

 produces: